imr7997rmi/fibaro-hc2-root-recover/README.md

 ### Step 3: Identify the Correct Partition and Modify the Password
 This is the core of the recovery.
 We discovered that the real password file is not in the main system partition but in a separate hardware data partition.

-1. Connect the cloned mSATA drive to your Ubuntu machine.
+1. Connect the cloned USB drive to your Ubuntu machine.
 2. Open a Terminal and list the partitions to identify the device name (e.g., `/dev/sdc`).
 The system will likely automount them.

 ```bash